rmodosantos/certainty-estimator/README.md

 ## Model implementation at a glance

 I picked a commonly used CNN architecture, the ResNet18 [3], to classify different types of brain tumors in MRI images.
 Training was performed using dropout in all layers, which served mainly as a basis for certainty estimation during inference.
-For more detailed information on the model and dataset please check the [model card](/Model_card.md) and [data sheet](/data_sheet.md), repectively.
+For more detailed information on the model and dataset please check the [model card](/Model_card.md) and [data sheet](/data_sheet.md), respectively.

 ### Monte Carlo dropout-based certainty estimation
 Monte Carlo (MC) dropout has been proposed as a method to estimate neural network model prediction uncertainty [4].
 In this approach, dropout used during training is kept on during inference, enabling the sampling of multiple slightly different CNN outputs.
-The end-result is a distribution of CNN outputs for each class, insted of the typical deterministic CNN output consisting of a single value per class.
+The end-result is a distribution of CNN outputs for each class, instead of the typical deterministic CNN output consisting of a single value per class.

 Certainty, can then, in principle, be extracted from metrics derived from the MC dropout samples, such as its standard deviation [4].
 However, it is often not straightforward to derive the most informative of such metrics and translate it into a certainty value.
-To circunvent this problem, I trained a logistic regression model to predict whether the CNN prediction is correct, having the MC dropoout samples as input, as shematized below.
+To circumvent this problem, I trained a logistic regression model to predict whether the CNN prediction is correct, having the MC dropout samples as input, as schematized below.
 Remarkably, the output of the logistic regression estimator can be given as a probability, corresponding to an estimation of the CNN prediction certainty.

 <img src="Dropout_estimator.png" alt="Dropout estimator" width='1080'/>

 ### High level features-based certainty estimation
 Instead of the MC dropout output, which requires many forward passes through the CNN, an alternative method has been proposed to calibrate the softmax output of a CNN, such that it better reflects certainty.
-It takes the distance between high-level features derived for each image as input to train a detector that lowers the confidence output of pontentially misclassified samples [5].
+It takes the distance between high-level features derived for each image as input to train a detector that lowers the confidence output of potentially misclassified samples [5].
 Here, I implemented a modified version of this strategy by using the output of the fully connected layer (high-level features) to train a logistic regression model directly on the estimation of prediction certainty, as depicted below.

 <img src="Hfeatures_estimator.png" alt="Dropout estimator" width='1080'/>